andygotz/tango-protocol-spec/source/device.rst

 Goal
 ----

-This document describes core concept of Tango Controls which is `Device`.
+This document describes the core concept of Tango Controls which is `Device`.

 Definition